These notes are to help those who would like to

 Contact us if you would like a one-off game or perhaps we can

 organise a small tournament.
-A full scale event involving around
+A full scale tournament involving

 This website will be of interest to visitors - https://walkingfootballalgarve.com/